nottmey/datomic-lacinia/README.md

 Adding the namespace to the key (e.g. mapping `:medium.format/name` to e.g. `medium_format__name`) is not convenient in usage and might cause collisions (you will need to find a bidirectional mapping).
 Also, `camelCase` is the default naming convention for GraphQL fields, which only gives you one way to differentiate a word break.

 Ultimately, in GraphQL the default is to provide context via nesting, not so much via prefixing.
-That's why I chose to map e.g. `:medium.format/name` to `medium { format { name } }` instead.
-This does not solve the collision problem though, e.g. when you have an attribute `:medium/format` and `:medium.format/name` on the same entity.
-This remains an open issue, even though it is an uncommon edge case. ⚠️
+That's why I chose to map e.g. `:medium.format/name` to `medium_ { format_ { name } }` instead.

+#### Note on the `_` postfix

+Using nesting alone does not solve the collision problem.
+For example attributes `:medium/format` and `:medium.format/name` would cause a collision without it, but can happily co-exist with it: `{ medium_ { format format_ { name }}}`

+That's why the mapping needs to differentiate namespace nesting and actual fields.
+I choose post-fixing, because it interferes less with typing the queries, and it doesn't have an overlap with other semantics (`__` prefix is used for introspection, `_` prefix means "private" in some contexts).
+I choose to apply it to the attribute namespace rather than the attribute name, because namespaces are common to overlap, so it minimizes character overhead.
+(You have equal or more as many attributes as attribute namespaces.)

+As a benefit, you can clearly see when you leave the entity context and may find scalar values.
+That's why it's a good default, even though it's implemented to prevent an edge case.
+(Also, a valid decision in the past – e.g. naming a field – should not cause you harm, when doing another valid decision in the future – e.g. naming another field.)

+### Special Characters

+In GraphQL, field names must adhere to `[_A-Za-z][_0-9A-Za-z]*`, case is relevant, and `camelCase` is expected.
+Clojure however allows a much larger variety of characters, including "the elephant in the room" `-`.

+So, either the mapping discards every non-valid attribute, or it tries the best effort approach and introduces the possibility of naming collisions.
+Because this library should allow you to run a valid GraphQL API out of the box, I choose the best effort approach and to deal with the naming collisions in a predictable manner.

+Most likely, you are already doing `camelCase`, `snake_case`, or `lisp-case`.
+Therefore, any `_` and `-` inside a word is dropped and the following character is ensured to be uppercase.
+Afterwards every special character, including `_`, is dropped.
+If your schema was doing this to differentiate attributes, you probably wanted to hide or rename such attributes on API level anyway.
+If your schema is doing `stUdlY_cAps`, it becomes `stUdlYCAps` and renaming on API level is advised!

+This will eventually cause collisions.
+For example, both `:any/hello_world%` and `:any/__helloWorld` will result in field `any { helloWorld }`.
+The important parts are that this collision will be reported at configuration time and that adding attributes does not overwrite previous ones, such that your API remains stable over time.

+I solved this by sorting the input attributes by the transaction id of the `:db/ident` in increasing order (so, old to new).
+Attributes with the lower transaction id take precedence over the ones with higher transaction id.
+So, the newer version of a colliding attributes doesn't appear in the API, until a name overwrite is configured on API level.

 ### IDs